-This pass entitles student to turn in any homework assignment up to one week late.
+Pass entitles student to turn in any homework assignment up to ONE week late.
 Simply attach pass to assignment and turn it in before the one-week grace period.
 Do NOT duplicate.
 Nontransferable.

-EXPIRES: April 11, 2014
+EXPIRES: October 29, 2015

-Name: Assignment:
+Name: Assignment: -

 JOKER'S WILD!
 FREE PASS